Aralen Side Effects

 Frequency not reported: Neuropsychiatric changes, psychosis, mania, delirium, anxiety, agitation, insomnia, confusion, personality changes, depression, other psychiatric and neurologic disturbances, development of extrapyramidal rigidity, paranoia, hallucinations

 Mania has been reported in a patient taking chloroquine for malarial prophylaxis.
 These symptoms resolved after discontinuation and recurred with rechallenge.

-Nervous system side effects have included mild and transient headache, convulsive seizures, polyneuritis, dizziness, nerve type deafness, tinnitus, and reduced hearing in patients with preexisting auditory damage), acute extrapyramidal disorders (e.g., dystonia, dyskinesia, tongue protrusion, torticollis), nonconvulsive status epilepticus/seizures have also been reported.
+Frequency not reported: Mild and transient headache, convulsive seizures, polyneuritis, dizziness, nerve type deafness, tinnitus, reduced hearing (in patients with preexisting auditory damage), acute extrapyramidal disorders (e.g., dystonia, dyskinesia, tongue protrusion, torticollis), nonconvulsive status epilepticus/seizures

-These adverse reactions are seen most often in patients receiving large doses for treatment of lupus or rheumatoid arthritis; however, such reactions have been noted in patients taking therapeutic doses for short periods.
-Symptoms often resolve over time with a reduction of the dose or discontinuation of chloroquine (the active ingredient contained in Aralen)
+These side effects were seen most often in patients receiving large doses for treatment of lupus or rheumatoid arthritis; however, such reactions have been noted in patients taking therapeutic doses for short periods.
+Symptoms often resolved over time with a reduction of the dose or discontinuation of chloroquine (the active ingredient contained in Aralen)

 Electrocardiographic changes observed included prolongation of the QRS interval and, rarely, complete heart block.
 Biopsies of cardiac tissue characteristically showed no inflammatory infiltrates, severe vacuolation, and myocytes containing myeloid bodies and lysosomes.

 Frequency not reported: Anaphylactic/anaphylactoid reaction (including angioedema), drug rash with eosinophilia and systemic symptoms (DRESS syndrome)